Common insurance questions

 Where is Square One available?

-Square One provides policies to residences of Arizona, Nevada, and Oregon.
+Square One provides policies to residences of Arizona, Illinois, Nevada, Oregon, and Texas.
 And we’re adding new states in the near future.

 I’m currently with another provider.
 How do I switch to Square One?